On Mirzakhani's twist torus conjecture: Introduction

 \begin{theorem} Suppose that $\nu_n \to \nu$ is a convergent sequence of probability measures on a stratum of $\QoM_g$, and suppose that $\nu$ is a $\PSL_2\RR$--invariant probability measure.
 Then $\cO^* \nu_n \to \cO^* \nu$ on $\PoM_g$. \end{theorem}

 Thus, having proved an equidistribution statement for expanding twist tori in $\QoM_g$, we can simply pull it back to deduce Theorem \ref{mainthm}.
 This scheme also works to show the equidistribution of many different families of expanding twist tori where $\gamma$ is an arbitrary multicurve, and can be used to show equidistribution to many different limiting distributions.
-See Theorems \ref{thm: plumbingQD}, \ref{thm: plumbingAD}, and \ref{thm: minimal stratum}.
+See Section \ref{sec:identifyother}, in particular Theorems \ref{thm: plumbingAD}, \ref{thm: plumbingQD}, and \ref{thm:trivalent2g}, the last of which shows that $2g$-dimensional expanding twist tori often equidistribute to Mirzakhani measure.

+\begin{remark} One could also ask about expanding twist tori in $\M_{g,n}$, that is, when the hyperbolic surfaces are allowed to have cusps.
+Our methods rely on all of our previous results on the conjugacy $\cO$, which do not yet have analogues in the punctured setting. \end{remark}